Skip to main content

 Additional resources

 Microsoft Graph offers an extensive and thoroughly documented API surface.
-These two essential resources will serve as your go-to references for any Graph development work:
+These essential resources will serve as your go-to references for any Graph development work:

 In addition, the following endpoints may be especially interesting to Teams developers: